The 5 French Mother Sauces Explained

 Maltaise: Made with blood orange juice for a citrusy twist, pairing nicely with duck breast.

-Applications & Tips:
+Hollandaise Sauce Applications & Tips

 Perfect for brunch: A must-have for eggs Benedict, breakfast hashes, steak & eggs, and soft-boiled eggs.